3rd Floor Rooms 311 - 329

 Phone: (949) 582-4955

-Because of the closure of the campus due to Covid-19, the Chemistry Challenge Exam will not be available to students to attempt to place into the first semester of General Chemistry (Chem 1A) without first taking the prerequisite course, Fundamental Chemistry (Chem 3).
+The Chemistry Challenge Exam is available for students to attempt to place into the first semester of General Chemistry (Chem 1A) without first taking the prerequisite course, Fundamental Chemistry (Chem 3).

 Chemistry Department Overview